-The proper measure would be to reward the number and value of useful findings that are made available to the scientific literature.
 The mere fact of publication does not mean that a paper provides useful scientific knowledge.
 As we show below, few papers do.
 Simple counts encourage unproductive strategies such as publishing research findings in small pieces, sharing authorship with people who were only peripherally involved in the research so that more people get credit, and publishing regardless of value.